 Fine Arts Career Services (FACS) offers resources tailored to College of Fine Arts undergraduate and graduate students.
 FACS career advisors work extensively with students to prepare them for an increasingly competitive arts industry through workshops, guest speaker series, one-on-one advising sessions, internship classes and a job board just for Fine Arts students and alumni.

-The College of Fine Arts and Fine Arts Career Services (FACS) also offer financial support to qualifying groups of students who design their own professional development travel opportunities through the Professional Development Travel Initiative (PDTI).
-The PDTI provides up to $700 per student for short-term (3-5 day) group travel to professional development opportunities.
+The College of Fine Arts and Fine Arts Career Services (FACS) also offer financial support to qualifying students who design their own professional development travel opportunities through the Professional Development Travel Fund (PDTF).
+The PDTF provides up to $500 for travel to professional development opportunities.
 All currently enrolled undergraduates whose majors are in the College of Fine Arts are eligible to apply.

 Studio Art Course in Professional Practices

-Led by a rotating group of Studio Art faculty who are professionally active, the Professional Practices course (ART 350P) focuses on writing an artist statement and resume, as well as learning about writing and applying for exhibition, grant and residency opportunities.
+Led by a rotating group of Studio Art faculty who are professionally active, the Professional Practices course (ART 350P) for BFA Studio Art majors focuses on writing an artist statement and resume, as well as learning about writing and applying for exhibition, grant and residency opportunities.